Fabita98/DrunkStride/README.md

 ## Problem analysis
 </div>

-Summing up the assignment text, it is possible to identify the following elements divided per category:
+Summing up the assignment text, it is possible to identify the following constraints, divided by category:
 ### Movement
 <ul>
     <li>The agent must move at a constant speed of 1 meter per second.</li>
     <li>The agent must move just along a circular line.</li>
-    <li>The agent must move first alternatively to the right/left each time the new trajectory is computed.</li>
+    <li>The agent must move alternatively to the right/left each time the new trajectory is computed.</li>
     <li>The agent must never stop moving.</li>
     <li>The agent must never fall off/move oustside the platform.</li>
+    <li>The range of values for the circle radius must be defined so that the agent do not overtake the platform.</li>
 </ul>

 ### Events
 <ul>
-	<li>The random intervals to change the timer and the new trajectories must be mutually independent.</li>
+	<li>The random intervals to change the timer and the new trajectories computation must be mutually independent.</li>
-    <li>The agent must change trajectory at random intervals in the [0: 10]\{0} range.</li>
+    <li>The agent must change trajectory at random intervals in the range defined as ]0: 10].</li>
 </ul>

 ### Platform